yuxuan12345/UOCIS322-P2/README.md

 * Run the container using

   ```
-  docker run -d -p 5000:5000 your-name-cis322-2
+  docker run -d -p port:5000 your-name-cis322-2
   ```
-NOTE: Make sure to change the port (both in the flask API so that it reads from credentials.init, and here in the run command.
+NOTE: Make sure to change the port (both in the flask API so that it reads from `credentials.ini`, and here in the run command.
 This is to ensure that you and your classmates don't end up using the same port and that tests do not interfere with each other.)
-* Launch http://hostname:5000 using web browser and check the output "UOCIS docker demo!".
+* Launch `http://hostname:port` using your web browser and check the output "UOCIS docker demo!".

 # Tasks

 * The goal of this project is to implement the same "file checking" logic that you implemented in Project 1, but using Flask.

-* Like Project 1, if a file ("name.html") exists, transmit "200/OK" header followed by that file html.
+* Like Project 1, if a file (`name.html`) exists, transmit `200/OK` header followed by that file html.
 If the file doesn't exist, transmit an error code in the header along with the appropriate page html in the body.
 You'll do this by creating error handlers that will be (or are) taught in class (refer to the recordings if needed).
 You'll also create the following two html files with the error messages:
-    * "404.html" will display "File not found!"
+    * `404.html` will display "File not found!"
-    * "403.html" will display "File is forbidden!"
+    * `403.html` will display "File is forbidden!"

-* Update your name and email in the Dockerfile.
+* Update your name and email in the `Dockerfile`.

 * You will submit your credentials.ini in canvas.
-It should have information on how we should get your Dockerfile and your git repo.
+It should have information on how we should get your `Dockerfile` and your git repo.
 Follow the same structure you found in previous projects when creating the credentials file.

 # Grading Rubric
 * If your code works as expected: 100 points.